maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 <https://github.com/maemo-leste-upstream-forks/clutter-0.8/commit/13903d341009266d0bfa19806e74625a16ab552a>`_,
 even though they in fact were.

-Once that was fixed, another problem was surfaced, regarding the preservation of EGL buffers in Mesa.
+Once that was fixed, another problem surfaced, regarding the preservation of EGL buffers in Mesa.
 Clutter relies on the fact that the buffers are preserved, `but didn't actually request that support
 <https://github.com/maemo-leste-upstream-forks/clutter-0.8/commit/6f753308446ff833d8c2713357cdc97d94dcb15b>`_.